JuanR5/VR_Teleop_Interface/README.md

 - ✅ Full ROS 2 integration with Franka Research 3 hardware via FCI
 - 🧠 Real-time force/torque feedback using the SenseOne sensor from Botasys
-- 🔄 Modular and extensible ROS 2 node structure
+- 🔄 Modular and extensible ROS2 node structure
 - 🧪 Easily adaptable for research in haptics, human-robot interaction, and impedance control
 - 📦 Includes example launch files and configuration for quick startup